About the Journal

 Aim and Scope

-The aim of establishing Nigerian Journal of Technology is to create a forum for publication of well-researched articles in all areas of Engineering and Technology and for fast dissemination of such research reports.
+The aim of establishing the Nigerian Journal of Technology is to create a forum for the publication of well-researched articles in all areas of Engineering and Technology and for fast dissemination of such research reports.

 All papers submitted to the journal should be an original thought-provoking appraisal of existing knowledge, collation of relevant data of interest or investigation and exploration of new fields in applied science and technology.